-Dental hygiene treatment is delivered by a specially trained dental hygienist who works to prevent gum disease and tooth decay.
+Dental hygiene treatment is delivered by a specially trained GDC registered dental hygienist who works to prevent gum disease/tooth decay and help to increase the life spam of your teeth and restorations by cleaning them.

 Why should a patient see a hygienist?